 This is a step-by-step photo guide of taking RER B Paris city trains from Airport Charles de Gaulle Terminal 2 to Paris city centre.
 From the CDG arrivals lounge to central Paris, I’ll guide you step-by-step on how to make this transfer.
 If you’re arriving at Terminal 1, see the CDG Terminal 1 to Paris photo guide.
 For train times, prices, maps and other details see the Overview CDG to Paris by Train article.

-*** Warning!
-Construction along the RER B train line until August 30 2013 is affecting trains between CDG Airport and central Paris.
-See the CDG to Paris by train overview article for details.
+* Alert!
+A workers strike will reduce RER B train line service on June 21/22 2014 reducing the number of trains between CDG Airport and central Paris to 1/3 of normal service.
+Check the CDG to Paris by train overview article for further updates/details.

 Arrival at CDG